-Are you so frustrated at your Web loading speed that is affecting the web monetization?
-Indeed slow loading speed is due to complicated reasons, such as server capability, web building structures, elements overloading in the structure, etc. If you are not a web developer, it can be a headache question and it can dominate lots of time a day to fix and maintain.
+Are you so frustrated at your Web loading speed that is affecting web monetization?
+Indeed slow loading speed is due to complicated reasons.
+They are such as server capability, web building structures, elements overloading in the structure, etc. If you are not a web developer, it can be a headache question and it can dominate lots of time a day to fix and maintain.

-Being said that, web loading speed is so important for SEO performance, CTR, and particularly web ads monetization performance that you can’t ignore it and leave it what it is.
+Being said that, web loading speed is so important for SEO performance, CTR.
+Particularly it’s important for web ads monetization performance that you can’t ignore it and leave it what it is.
 So in this article, I’ll talk about how to install and activate AMP for your WordPress website with Google Adsense and Google ad manager advertising.
-By the end of this piece, you can figure out how AMP works without duplicate content issues and enjoy much faster-loading speed with advertising insertions.
+By the end of this piece, you can figure out how AMP works without duplicate content issues and enjoy much faster loading speed with advertising insertions.

 - What’s Google AMP

 - How to Create AMP pages for a WordPress website in 2 mins

 - How To Turn On the ads of Google Adsense and Google Ad Manager (Formerly DFP) on AMP pages

 Google AMP is short for Google accelerated mobile page, which is an open-source framework developed by the search engine.
 You can use AMP to create websites, stories, emails, and ads that are designed with the user in mind.
 They have aimed to delight the user and provide lightning-fast, dynamic experiences in multiple forms.

 Unlike other AMP, Google integrates with the website’s many channels, such as Search, AMP Cache, and Analytics.
 As well as being able to integrate with Google’s channels, you can monetize the AMP HTML framework with Google’s ad suite (Ads, AdSense, and AdManager).